 The recipe only needed a few tweaks to fit into my food plan.
 First off I had sweet potatoes already baked so I just sliced them and browned them lightly in a non stick skillet to heat them up.
 When roasting the chickpeas I skipped the oil and tossed them with a little lime juice and the spices.
 They roasted up nice and crunchy.
 They are also yummy on a salad in place of croutons or as a snack for hiking, biking and playing in the sun!
-The garlic herb dressing made from hummus, dill, garlic and lemon juice is just about the most delicious dressing I have ever had.
+The garlic herb dressing made from hummus, dill, garlic and lemon juice is just about the most delicious dressing I have ever had. make your own hummus with out tahini – it will taste just fine!
 It will have you licking the plate clean – I promise!
 The tomato, parsley, lemon juice salad layered over the top is the crowning touch.
 I skipped the chili sauce in the topping as its full of sodium and went with crushed red pepper flakes.
 This recipe just happens to be plant based, vegan and gluten free.
 Be still my heart – this one is a keeper.
 You might want to make this recipe for a pot luck or back yard BBQ this weekend.
 With that in mind I am providing a link to the recipe since I don’t have time to ask the Minimalist Baker for permission to post the recipe.
 While on her blog check it out for other delicious vegan recipes.
 You can find the incredible Mediterranean Baked Sweet Potatoes recipe here.

 How many of you are hosting a backyard BBQ this weekend or have been invited to one?
 That would be most of us raising our hands and saying yes!
 But then the question is what will I make?